J08K/My-Open-Source-Papers/README.md

 Well, as I said, I like to research stuff and explain them to other people.
 If people can use any of the information given in any of these papers, I am happy!
 I just work on this in my free time or when I'm bored, so don't expect there to be a new paper every single day.

+I'm trying to keep every paper somehow math, code and science related, so that it is easier to understand for developers of different kinds.

 _BTW, I call them "papers", but they are just projects I have been working on._

 ## Current papers and progress